Secure, highly available ticketing and reservation systems engineered for scale

 Procure and colocate a small cluster of high-performance servers in a Canadian datacenter to support regional failover, reduce latency, and meet privacy expectations for alternate-culture events.

-An upfront local capacity investment reduces the long-term cost of sustained operations, strengthens privacy and security guarantees for culturally sensitive events, and reduces cross-border transfer concerns for partners and attendees.
+This reduces the long term cost of sustained operations, strengthens privacy and security guarantees for culturally sensitive events, and reduces cross-border transfer concerns for partners and attendees.

 How you can help